puppetlabs/trapperkeeper-webserver-jetty9/README.md

 `[servlet path options]`, where the first two arguments are the same as in the two argument version and options is a map containing two optional keys, `:server-id` and `:servlet-init-params`.
-As in `add-ring-handler`, `:server-id` specifies which server to add the handler to, with `:default` used if `:server-id` is absent or the two-argument version is called.
+As in `add-ring-handler`, `:server-id` specifies which server to add the handler to, with the default server used if `:server-id` is absent or the two-argument version is called.
 The value stored at the `:servlet-init-params` key is a map of servlet init parameters.